CLehmann94/EPIC/README.rst

 -------
 EPIC has several option that might be needed in different situations:

-  -a, --air_corr: The spectrum is in air wavelength and therefore will need to be corrected to a vaccuum wavelength scale (using the Edlen 1953 formula).
+  -a, --air_corr: The spectrum is in air wavelength and therefore will need to be corrected to a vacuum wavelength scale (using the Edlen 1953 formula).

   -e, --err [exptime] [vmag]: Add noise to the target spectrum by giving exposure time(s), mag of V band and base noise.
 The noise in each band is calculated using solar relations between the bands, e.g. the red band has r_mag = v_mag - 0.352